This degree equips future leaders of both diplomatic and legal practice with knowledge and skills to succeed in a changing geopolitical world.

-There has never been a more important time to study international law and diplomacy.
-In an age of changing realities, there is a high demand for graduates capable of navigating the challenges that shape our international society.
+There has never been a better time to study international law and diplomacy.
+In an age of ever-evolving realities, there’s a high demand for graduates capable of shaping our international society.
 Are you ready?

-The Master of International Law and Diplomacy is a joint degree that addresses needs arising from the unique dynamics of the current political and business environment where policy, law and dispute resolution intersect.
+The Master of International Law and Diplomacy at ANU is a joint degree.
+The program addresses the needs that arise from the unique dynamics of the current political and business landscape where policy, law and dispute resolution intersect.